Tomb of Aline: Children

 The two mummies of the younger girls have not been unwrapped.
-In the early 1990s they were examined by using modern techniques.
-The portrait of the older girl, probably the middle one among the three daughters of Aline and her husband, resembles that of her mother.
-Since it is still attached to her mummy, it is less clearly visible at present; additionally, it has been attached somewhat too far to the right of the window-like opening in the wrapping.
+In the early 1990s they were examined with modern techniques for the time.
+Since the portrait of the older girl is still attached to her mummy, it is less clearly visible at present; additionally, it has been attached somewhat too far to the right of the window-like opening in the wrapping.
 As with the other children and the man, her name is unknown.
 She wears valuable but simple jewellery and has a ringlet hairstyle.
 Her mummy was CT scanned, estimating her age at death to be between two and a half and four years old.
 This scan revealed she had an abscess or cellulitis in her lower left leg; treatment in the form of a dressing was applied to the area, the first of its kind documented from Ancient Egypt.
 This dressing is suggested to contain natron, a remedy for drying an inflamed wound given in the Edwin Smith Papyrus.

-For a long time, scholarship considered the younger girl as a boy.
-Recent research definitely proves that the chubby-cheeked child with ears sticking out is a girl.
+For a long time, scholarship believed the portrait of the younger child to depict a boy.
+Recent research proves that the child is a girl.
 Around her neck is a leather band with a lunula pendant, an apotropaic amulet commonly worn by women or girls.
 Her chiton is violet in colour, a feature exclusive to females.
-Further it has partially fallen, exposing her left shoulder, an attribute of the goddess Aphrodite, aimed to underline erotic attraction.
+The depiction of it exposing her left shoulder, an attribute of the goddess Aphrodite, aimed to underline erotic attraction.
 It is commonly used on the mummy portraits of women and even young girls.
-Thus, the child's gender is indubitably female.
 CT scanning of this child, referred to in the study as a boy, estimated an age at death of between two and three years old.
 This child showed evidence of septic arthritis of the right hip joint.